saklaks/saklaks/README.md

 - 👋 Hi, I’m Anandakumar Shunmugavel aka Anand
-- 👀 I’m interested in neuroimaging, fMRI, DTI
+- 👀 I’m interested in neuroimaging, fMRI, DTI and peripheral nerve reconstruction using microCT
-- 🌱 I’m currently a Senior Scientist at RWJMS, Rutgers Univ.
-NJ.
+- 🌱 I’m currently a Assistant Professor at Case Western Reserve University, Cleveland, OH.
-- 💞️ I’m looking to collaborate on MRI data anlaysis
+- 💞️ I’m looking to collaborate on MRI and microCT image data anlaysis
 - 📫 How to reach me saklaks@gmail.com

 <!---